jameswniu/multi-agent-rl-mapf-drone-system/README.md

 ## Installation

-Clone the repository and install dependencies:
+Clone the repository and install dependencies (ensure you are using Python 3.10):

     git clone <repo-url>
     cd multi-agent-rl-mapf-drone-system